stolksdorf/nomic-base/rules.md

-#### 103: Player Status
-> A player has a status that is `active` or `inactive`.
-A player may submit an amendment to change their own status at any time that is considered approved immediately upon submitting.
->
-> An active player may submit an amendment<sup>1</sup> to change the status of _another_ player at any time.

-<sup>1.
-This amendment is voted on in accordance with the current rules.</sup>

-#### 104: Rule of Amendment
+#### 103: Rule of Amendment
 > An active player may submit an amendment<sup>1</sup> to the rules at any time.
 A player may only have one amendment open for voting and discussion at a time.
 The amendment may not be edited once it is submitted for voting and discussion.
+>
-A player may close their amendment at any time.
+> A player may close their amendment at any time.

 [<sup>1.
 How to propose</sup>](./readme.md#propose-a-rule-amendment)

+#### 104: Player Status
+> A player has a status that is `active` or `inactive`.
+>
+> A player may submit an amendment to change _their own_ status at any time.
+This amendment is considered approved immediately upon submitting.
+>
+> An active player may submit an amendment<sup>1</sup> to change the status of _another_ player.

+<sup>1.
+This amendment is voted on in accordance with the current rules.</sup>